Central Market is a large multi-purpose market located within a historical building in Phnom Penh city centre in Cambodia.

 Central Market also has its own shrine.
 The two figures in the shrine appear to Hindu deities.
 Many Cambodian Buddhists retain Hindu beliefs dating back to the era of the Khmer Kingdom whose ruler were for the greater part Hindus.

-Location Central Market
+Location of Central Market

 Central Market is located 650 metres walking distance from Phnom Penh Railway Station.